NehuenLian/Social-Media-Analysis/README.md

 Hello!
-After a period of inactivity, I'm going to introduce a new practical project, this time using Python.
+I'm going to introduce a new practical project, this time using Python.
 The insights and corresponding graphs are below, the dataset is about social networks and gender.